Yelt-dev/Yelt-dev/README.md

 - 👋 Hi, I’m @Yelt-dev
 - 👀 I’m interested in technology and computers
-- 🌱 I’m currently learning ReactJS/Redux
+- 🌱 I’m currently learning Rust and Go
 - 📫 How to reach me yeltsin.lopez94@gmail.com

 <!---